Skills

 What Skills Do

-| Built-in skill | General workflows such as browser QA, git discipline, review, or AI-slop removal. |
+General workflows: browser QA, git discipline, review, AI-slop removal.

-| User skill | Personal conventions stored under the user's OpenCode config. |
+Personal conventions stored under your OpenCode config.

-| Skill with MCP | Instructions plus a tool server that is loaded only when needed. |
+Instructions plus a tool server that loads only when needed.

 Category + Skill Pattern